carmenne/learningbash/README.md

 `echo Hello echo` - copies its arguments to the screen
 `date` - displays date
 `touch README.md` - creates an empty file

+### Commands to display info/help
+`man ls` - displays the first occurence about the ls command.
+It also informs about the section where it was fist found
+`man 5 crontab` - displays the occurence from the 5th section
+`man -a crontab` - displays all occurences
+`apropos who` - searches for commands that contains word who
+`whatis who` - similar to apropos but returns only exact matches
+`info`
+`pinfo`